Rust for Java developers, part 2

 }

-it declares follow the Rust syntax we’ve seen so far: <name>: <type>
+it declares follow the Rust syntax we’ve seen so far: <name>: <type>.
+In the

 This isn’t strictly necessary as it is the last (well the only) field in our